JetBrains/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-21.md

 >
 > **Deprecation cycle**:
 >
-> - 2.1.0: activate the new behavior in K2
+> - 2.1.0: activate the new behavior

 ### Report nullability errors for error-level nullable arguments of warning-level Java types